3 Proven Ways to Master Physics on Your Own: Self-Study

 It has positive reviews from hundreds of students both in high school and college.
 It helps you prepare for tests and exams to solve the questions and then refer back to the answers to test your understanding.

-Way 3: Learn From General Books About Physics
+3. Learn From Other Books About Physics

 Textbooks might help you build on your understanding of core concepts, but you should also read more general physics books to understand the subject better.
 Some of the best general books are The World According to Physics and Astrophysics for People in a Hurry.